TWMProgrammer/EnderDrive/README.md

 # EnderDrive

-Just a very basic implementation of a google or HFS-like application written in python.
+Just a very basic implementation of a Google-Drive or HFS-like application written in python.
 It is designed to run on Linux and Windows.

 Features: